Center-for-Archaeology-and-Society/Archaeodash/README.md

 runArchaeoDash()
 ```

-Use the INAA_test.csv dataset for testing which is located in inst/app, or, if accessing from the installed package
+Use the INAA_test.csv dataset for testing which is located in inst/app, or, if accessing from the installed package, then it is in the app folder.